 13. Dwarf Mondo Grass (Ophiopogon Japonicus ‘Nana’)

-This grass forms low, dense clumps, perfect for ground cover in a miniature garden.
-It’s hardy and easy to care for.
+This grass grows in short, thick bunches.
+This makes it great for covering the ground in a miniature garden.
+It’s tough and easy to maintain

 Light: Partial to full shade.